Major Guitar Chords: Introduction To G, C, A, and F major

 Some C Major guitar chord insights:

-• The relative minor of the C Major scale is the A minor scale.
+• The relative minor of the C major scale is the A minor scale.

 Songs In The C Major scale: